compor/DecoupleLoopsFront/README.md

-# LLVM Loop Runtime Profiler opt pass
+# LLVM Decouple Loops Front opt pass

-A loop runtime profiler for LLVM's opt tool which instruments loops for measuring their runtime execution time.
+This is a LLVM preparatory opt pass for the [Decouple Loops](https://github.com/compor/icsa-dswp) pass.

+It splits the basic blocks of a loop to either all iterator-contributing instructions or otherwise.

 ## How to Build

-- make sure clang/clang++ is in your `$PATH`
+- make sure clang/clang++ is in your `$PATH` along with required environment variables (see `utils/scripts/` directory):
+  - compiler selection is catered by the `exports_local_*` scripts under `utils/scripts` directory for my current machine, so adjust appropriately for your setup.
+  - export one of the `exports_dep_*` scripts, depending on the kind of setup you are interested in.
 - `mkdir my-build-dir`
 - optionally `mkdir my-install-dir`
 - `[path to repo]/utils/build.sh [path torepo] [path to installation dir]`